logos-co/nomos-node/consensus-engine/README.md

 # everyone who runs the test benefits from these saved cases.
 cc c2157c559fe10276985a8f2284b0c294c2d6a5a293cce45f2e4ad2a3b4a23233 # shrinks to (initial_state, transitions) = (RefState { chain: {0: {[0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0]: Block { id: [0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0], view: 0, parent_qc: Standard(StandardQc { view: -1, id: [0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0] }) }}}, blocks: {[0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0]: Block { id: [0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0], view: 0, parent_qc: Standard(StandardQc { view: -1, id: [0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0] }) }}, highest_voted_view: 0 }, [ReceiveBlock([0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0], [0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0])])
 ```
-We should manually check if the error is caused by a break in consensus-engine, or by something wrong in the fuzz test.
+We should manually check if the error is caused by consensus-engine, or by something wrong in the fuzz test.

-If the error came from consensus-engine, we should fix the consensus-engine and commit the fix to Git along with the regression file.
+If the error is came from consensus-engine, we should fix the consensus-engine and commit the fix to Git along with the regression file.
 If the fuzz test starts with the regression files existing, the files are automatically captured and used as test cases to check if the issue is not reproduced anymore.

-If the error came from something wrong in the fuzz test, we should fix the test.
+If the error is caused by something wrong in the fuzz test, we should fix the test.
 In this case, we don't need to (or shouldn't) push the regression file to Git.

 For more details, please see the [proptest guide](https://proptest-rs.github.io/proptest/proptest/state-machine.html).